 The Citrus County Historical Society, Citrus Cultural Alliance and photographer Rebecca Pujals-Jones will present the first Neighborhood Snapshots photography program at the Old Courthouse Heritage Museum.

-The second Thursday of every month from May 2019 to December 2019, 10 a.m. to noon, is an opportunity to delve in the history of Citrus County while participating in a fun, skill-building photography workshop.
+The second Thursday of every month through December 2019, 10 a.m. to noon, is an opportunity to delve in the history of Citrus County while participating in a fun, skill-building photography workshop.
 The sessions begin May 9 at the Old Courthouse Heritage Museum, 1 Courthouse Square, Inverness.

 All residents and visitors of Citrus County are welcome to bring in their photographs from “Back Then” (between 1850 to 1970) of Citrus County buildings, parks, beaches, monuments, landmarks, events, festivals, parades, farms, factories, facilities, people and places.